-- Be kind, courteous, and respectful. - Explain your reasoning. - Balance giving explicit directions with just pointing out problems and letting the developer decide. - Insist developers simplify code or add code comments instead of just explaining the complexity to you.
+- Be kind, courteous, and respectful. - Explain your reasoning. - Balance giving explicit directions with just pointing out problems and letting the developer decide. - Encourage developers to simplify code or add code comments instead of just explaining the complexity to you.

-- Be kind, courteous, and respectful. - Explain your reasoning. - Balance giving explicit directions with just pointing out problems and letting the developer decide. - Insist developers simplify code or add code comments instead of just explaining the complexity to you.
+- Be kind, courteous, and respectful. - Explain your reasoning. - Balance giving explicit directions with just pointing out problems and letting the developer decide. - Encourage developers to simplify code or add code comments instead of just explaining the complexity to you.